Computer and Information Sciences (CISC)

 Computing and digital technology has greatly transformed society and the way we live.
 Today, our world is filled with an array of complex multiprocessing and interconnected machines that we've all become accustomed to.
 This course studies technologies and practices for investigating the use, misuse and the adversarial potential of computing systems and digital devices.
 It will provide umparalleled insight into the digital forensics and legal world, emphasized with practical laboratory projects.

-Attributes: CSCY, CYSM, DATA.
+Attributes: CSCY, CYMP, CYSM, DATA.

 CISC 6660.
 Applied Cryptography.
 (3 Credits)